-Nonetheless, their applications w.r.t. video generation remained constrained by the autoregressive designs with token/frame-level noise.
-Large-scale models such as MAGI-1 \citep{teng2025magi} and SkyReels V2 \cite{chen2025skyreels} advanced scalability but still faced challenges in balancing computational efficiency and multi-task capability.
+Nonetheless, their applications for video generation, like start-end frames, remained constrained by the autoregressive design.
+Despite large-scale deployment such as MAGI-1 \cite{teng2025magi} and SkyReels V2 \cite{chen2025skyreels} further advanced scalability, they still face challenges in computational efficiency, bidirectional reasoning, and error accumulation over long sequences.

-In this work, we bridge the gap between theoretical innovation and industrial deployment by extending the FVDM framework to industrial scale through fine-tuning on the SOTA open-source T2V model Wan2.1-T2V-14B (Wan-T2V) \cite{wan2025wan} with vectorized timestep adaptation (VTA).
-Our key insight is to leverage the vectorized timestep variable (VTV) designs of FVDM within a robust large-model ecosystem, enabling efficient adaptation to diverse video generation tasks, especially I2V, while drastically reducing computational and data requirements.

-As demonstrated in Table 1, our approach (Pusa) achieves a landmark improvement: with \emph{thousands of times smaller datasets} ($4K$ samples vs. $\ge 10M$) and \emph{hundreds of times less computation} (training cost reduced to $0.5K vs. \ge 100K $), we surpass prior art Wan2.1-I2V-14B (Wan-I2V) \cite{wan2025wan} on the VBench-I2V benchmark \cite{huang2024vbench++}.
-Notably, Pusa not only achieves a higher total score (87.32\% vs. 86.86\%) with superior I2V quality (94.84\% vs. 92.90\%), but also extends capabilities beyond T2V and I2V generation to support start-end frame generation, video extension, and other complex temporal tasks—all within a single unified model.
-This marks a critical departure from previous models like Wan-I2V, which are limited to I2V and require prohibitive resources.